Water and sewerage

 Connections

 When you build a new house or business in the urban area you will probably need to connect your property to the water supply and sewer mains.
-Complete a Water and Sewer Reticulation Connection application to get the process started.
+Complete the application forms listed below to get the process started.
 There is a $67.00 connection fee each for water and sewer.
 Check with Council officers to confirm if you need to lodge a road-opening bond for the work.

 Water